 PLAN WHAT YOU'RE GOING TO MAKE AHEAD OF TIME

-Did you know that there are a TON of Thanksgiving foods that you can make or prep ahead of time to save on time and stress?!
+Did you know that there are a TON of Thanksgiving foods you can make or prep ahead of time to save on time and stress?!
 Make your pies a few weeks in advance and freeze them (minus the pumpkin pies, they don't thaw well, unfortunately).
 Put your stuffing together a day or two before and stick it in the fridge until you're ready to pull it out and bake it on Turkey Day.
-If you want more of these awesome tips, then be sure to check out THIS post!
+If you want more of these awesome tips, then be sure to check out our make-ahead Thanksgiving food post!

 COME UP WITH A THAWING SCHEDULE